This page includes information for schools to administer apprenticeship and traineeship programs.

-School based apprenticeships and traineeships (SBAT) are available to secondary school students over 15 years old who are enrolled in:
+These are available to secondary school students who are over 15 years old are enrolled in VCE or VCAL.

 A SBAT offers students the option of combining part-time employment, school and training.
 The program runs under a contract with an employer and has a training plan registered with the Victorian Registration and Qualifications Authority.
 The training must lead to a nationally recognised qualification.

-Like other VETiS offerings, the vocational training components of SBATs also contribute credit towards a senior secondary certificate.
-Many school based apprentices and trainees move on to a full-time contract with their employer after leaving school, while others choose to continue their education and training at a Registered Training Organisation or university.
+The vocational training components of SBATs also contribute credit towards a senior secondary certificate.
+Many school based apprentices and trainees move on to a full-time contract with their employer after leaving school, while others choose to continue their education and training at a registered training organisation or university.

-See the Department's guide to establish and deliver an SBAT:
+See our guide to establish and deliver an SBAT:

 Training plans must be endorsed and submitted to the relevant Australian Apprenticeship Centre within two months of the training contract commencing.

 A school representative must only endorse the training plan for an SBAT if:

 - the student is enrolled in a senior secondary program (VCE or VCAL)

 - the student’s study, training and work commitments form an integral part of that student’s school learning program and study timetable and are consistent with the student’s career aspiration as outlined in their career action plan

 - it will not be detrimental to the student’s overall education.